bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 ![Image of MinisForum MS-A1](/assets/images/8-27-25/minisforum-msa1.png)

-On top of OpenShift Container Platform, I have also opted to install several useful ***Operators*** which aid in configuration of some of the necessary components to make a kubernetes/OpenShift cluster operational.
+On top of OpenShift Container Platform, I have also opted to install several useful ***Operators*** which aid in configuration of some of the necessary components to make a Kubernetes/OpenShift cluster operational.
 These include the ***Local Storage*** operator, ***OpenShift Data Foundation***, the ***Kubernetes NMState*** Operator, and ***OpenShift Virtualization*** to name a few.

 ### Kubernetes Cluster Expansion

-As mentioned earlier, my kubernetes cluster started life as a ***Compact Cluster***, which did well for some time.
+As mentioned earlier, my Kubernetes cluster started life as a ***Compact Cluster***, which did well for some time.
 As I started adding more and more workloads it became obvious that I needed to expand the cluster.
 Luckily, with the OpenShift ***Assisted Installer*** it is fairly trivial to add more nodes to an existing cluster.

 I opted to add two additional machines to the cluster, however these are not the same hardware spec as the original 3-node design.
 Just 9 months after MinisForum launched the MS-A1, they made the design ***BETTER*** and launched the ***MS-A2 Mini Workstation*** which was my choice for cluster expansion.
 The selling point, for me, was twice the CPU cores PLUS 10GbE networking!
 These were fully populated machines instead of barebones.
 Here are the specs: